0xCaponte/0xCaponte.github.io/_posts/2025-09-28-Communication.md

 ## Three Core Principles for Clear Communication

-If you are taking only one thing from this post, this should be it.

-Over time, I've learned to focus on three things to guide most of my interactions, whether a chat message, a meeting, or a code review.
+Over time, I've learned to focus on three things to guide most of my interactions, whether a chat message, a meeting, or a code review (*If you are taking only one thing from this post, this should be it*)

 1. **Speak Their Language:** Before you write or speak, consider who you are speaking to and what they care about.
 Frame your message so it resonates with them.